BranchMetrics/ios-branch-deep-linking-attribution/README.md

 **currency**: The currency representing the price in [ISO 4217 currency code](http://en.wikipedia.org/wiki/ISO_4217).
 Default is USD.

 **contentIndexMode**: Can be set to the ENUM of either `ContentIndexModePublic` or `ContentIndexModePrivate`.
 Public indicates that you'd like this content to be discovered by other apps.
+Content would be indexed using `NSUserActivity` if set to pulic, else would be indexed using `CSSearchableIndex`.
 Currently, this is only used for Spotlight indexing but will be used by Branch in the future.

 **expirationDate**: The date when the content will not longer be available or valid.
 Currently, this is only used for Spotlight indexing but will be used by Branch in the future.